bandohq/docs/welcome/use-cases.md

 ### 1. **Enable the Spending Feature**

-The Bando Fulfillment Protocol enables spending for the Web3 ecosystem via gift cards, airtime top-ups, bill payments, in-game items, digital goods, and any other fulfillable product or service.
+The Bando Fulfillment Protocol enables spending for the Web3 ecosystem via prepaid codes, airtime top-ups, bill payments, in-game items, digital goods, and any other fulfillable product or service.
 It does this with a set of smart contracts that register and route user spend requests to the corresponding fulfiller to make the request whole.

 ### 2. **Recurrent Bill Payments for Web3**